Tommy Torres: Solo career

 On April 1, 2008, Torres released the album "Tarde o Temprano" thru the Warner Music Latina label.
 The album debut No. 1 on the Puerto Rico sales charts and maintained the top spot for four consecutive weeks, according to Soundscan reports.
 The first five radio singles "Pegadito", "Tarde o Temprano", "Por Un Beso Tuyo", "Imparable", and "Mar Adentro" reached both the No. 1 spot in Puerto Rico radio charts, and Top 20 in US Billboard charts.
 The singles "Tarde o Temprano" and "Imparable" reached the Top 10 in Mexico.
 On September 10, 2008 "Tarde o Temprano" was nominated for a Latin Grammy Awards in the category of Best Singer-Songwriter Album.
 Torres performed at the Latin Grammy Awards ceremony in November 2008.
 On December 3, 2008, "Tarde o Temprano" was also nominated for a Grammy Awards in the Latin Pop Album of the Year field.
 The album was also nominated for Best Pop Album and Best Male Artist in Premios Lo Nuestro 2009.
 A CD/DVD version of the album titled "Tarde o Temprano - Late Edition" was released on February 10, 2009.
 The album features several additional acoustic versions and videos, plus the single "Imparable", now featuring Mexican brother/sister duo Jesse & Joy.
 On its second week of release, "Tarde o Temprano - Late Edition" hit the top spots on the sales charts in the U.S. and the No. 1 spot in Puerto Rico according to SoundScan Nielsen.

 In February 2009, Tommy Torres joined Sara Bareilles, Liz Phair, and 5 other artists to be the faces of the Banana Republic spring and summer ad campaigns.
 The national campaigns feature print advertising, window displays and billboards identifying the artists wearing the company's clothes.

 In February 2010, Tommy Torres received the Composer of the Year award at the ASCAP Latin Music Awards.

 His album, "12 Historias", was released on October 2, 2012.
 Three singles, "Querido Tommy", "11:11", and "Mientras Tanto" have already been released.
 It debuted #1 on the Latin Album Charts.

-After signing with Rimas Entertainment in early 2021, his newest album "El Playlist de Anoche" will be released on July 23, 2021, co-written and co-produced with Latin Trap artist Bad Bunny.
+After signing with Rimas Entertainment in early 2021, his newest album El Playlist de Anoche will be released on July 23, 2021, co-written and co-produced with Puerto Rican rapper Bad Bunny.